-- 1. In the Downloads folder, look for an MKV or an MOV file.
-The exported video file name is based on the camera name and includes the event date and time in Coordinated Universal Time (UTC). - 2.
-Right-click on the file and select Open with. - 3.
+1. In the Downloads folder, look for an MKV or an MOV file.
+The exported video file name includes "altorecording-service" plus the camera name, and the event date and time in Coordinated Universal Time (UTC).

+- 2. Right-click on the file and select Open with. - 3.
 Select a media player from the list, like VLC Media Player.
 The video will open and play.